Overview

 Students will be able to choose between two funding tracks: the Social Impact Track or the Research Track.

-• The Social Impact Track is ideal for students who want to deepen their knowledge of the complexities of striving for justice across differences of culture and power and examine their own location within global flows of power and resources.
-Students who are selected for this track engage in a social impact internship, volunteer opportunity, or a globally-focused research project and participate in the UC Davis Widening Circles program in addition to receiving a travel grant.
+- The Social Impact Track is ideal for students who want to deepen their of the complexities of striving for mutual understanding across culture and difference and to examine one’s own understanding of global interconnection and interdependence that stretches across cultural contexts.
+Students who are selected for this track engage in a social impact internship, volunteer opportunity, or a globally-focused research project and participate in the Widening Circles: Global Social Impact Program in addition to receiving a travel grant.
 Support with identifying a social impact volunteer position or internship is available through this track.

 Funding Overview